hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 #### Creating a Job

 As mentioned in [Retrieving a JobTracker Instance](#retrieving-a-jobtracker-instance), you create a Job using the retrieved `JobTracker` instance.
 A Job defines exactly one configuration of a MapReduce task.
 Mapper, combiner and reducers will be defined per job.
-However, since the Job instance is only a configuration, it can be submitted multiple times, no matter if executions happen in parallel or one after the other.
+However, since the Job instance is only a configuration, it can be submitted multiple times, regardless of whether executions happen in parallel or one after the other.

 A submitted job is always identified using a unique combination of the `JobTracker`'s name and a jobId generated on submit-time.
 The way to retrieve the jobId will be shown in one of the later sections.

 To create a Job, a second class `com.hazelcast.mapreduce.KeyValueSource` is necessary.
 We will have a deeper look at the `KeyValueSource` class in the next section. `KeyValueSource` is used to wrap any kind of data or data structure into a well defined set of key-value pairs.

-The example code below is a direct follow up of the example in [Retrieving a JobTracker Instance](#retrieving-a-jobTracker-instance).
-The example reuses the already created HazelcastInstance and `JobTracker` instances.
+The example code below is a direct follow up to the example in [Retrieving a JobTracker Instance](#retrieving-a-jobTracker-instance), and it reuses the already created HazelcastInstance and `JobTracker` instances.

 The example starts by retrieving an instance of our data map, and then it creates the Job instance.
 Implementations used to configure the Job will be discussed while walking further through the API documentation.